Accommodations Toolkit

 North Carolina

-The Multiple Testing Sessions accommodation allows the total test administration time to be divided into mini-sessions as determined by the individual needs of the student.
-As with all accommodations for North Carolina tests, (1) the use must be documented in the current IEP or Section 504 Plan, and (2) the accommodation must be routinely used during instruction and similar classroom assessments.
+Multiple Testing Sessions: The Multiple Testing Sessions accommodation allows the total test administration time to be divided into mini sessions as determined by the individual needs of the student.

-For students who are required to take only one assessment (e.g., Biology EOC) during a designated testing window, the multiple testing sessions must begin on the same day as the general test administration but may continue beyond the school’s schedule for the regular test administration if the IEP or Section 504 Plan designates the sessions are to stretch across multiple days.
+Scheduling for only one test administration: For students who are required to take only one test (e.g., the Biology EOC) during a designated testing window, the multiple testing sessions must begin on the same day as the general test administration but may continue beyond the school’s schedule for the standard test administration if the IEP or Section 504 Plan designates the sessions are to stretch across multiple days.

-For students who are required to take more than one assessment (e.g., EOG reading and mathematics) during a designated testing window, the multiple testing sessions for the first assessment must begin on the same day as the general assessment but may continue beyond the school’s schedule for the regular test administration if the IEP or Section 504 Plan designates the sessions are to stretch across multiple days.
-If the student requires additional days to finish the first assessment, the student can continue to work on consecutive school days until the assessment is completed.
-Once the assessment is completed, the multiple testing sessions can begin for the next assessment.
+Scheduling for more than one test administration: For students who are required to take more than one test (e.g., EOG reading and EOG mathematics) during a designated testing window, the multiple testing sessions for the first test must begin on the same day as the general test administration but may continue beyond the school’s schedule for the standard test administration if the IEP or Section 504 Plan designates the sessions are to stretch across multiple days.
+If the student requires additional days to finish the first test, the student can continue to work on consecutive school days until the assessment is completed.
+Once the test is completed, the multiple testing sessions can begin for the next test.

-When scheduling multiple testing sessions for the EOG tests, the public school unit should consider scheduling the mathematics test first, followed by the reading test, because most students who use the Multiple Testing Sessions accommodation over multiple days use it on tests that measure reading comprehension.
+Scheduling EOG tests: When scheduling multiple testing sessions for the EOG tests, the PSU should consider scheduling the mathematics test first, followed by the reading test, because most students who use the Multiple Testing Sessions accommodation over multiple days use it on tests that measure reading comprehension.
 In this way, those who do not need additional days to complete the mathematics test can begin the reading test on the same day as the general test administration.

 Oklahoma

-The test may be separated into smaller sections and administered over several days within the state testing window.
+Administer Test Over Several Sessions or “Chunking” (except writing tasks/sections): The test may be separated into smaller sections and administered over several days within the state testing window.
 Student may only work in one separated section at a time and may not go to previous sections or work ahead.
+(S4) must be selected for this accommodation.

 Texas